“What the fuck?” Holly bolted up in her bedroll, woken by the sound of jangling gear.

 She had to kill him.
 If she waited until their food was almost gone, he might suspect what she was up to, or worse—he might try and kill her first.
-She didn’t think he had it in him, but she had to be sure.
-His sickly gray flesh could probably sustain her for three or four weeks, if she rationed carefully.
+She didn’t think he had it in him, but she couldn’t risk it.
+His sickly gray flesh could probably sustain her for three or four weeks, if she rationed it carefully.

 She closed her saddlebags, stroked Gucci’s neck, and went to her bedroll.
 She waited a couple of hours, pretending to be asleep, then sat up in bed and stared at Estilian.
-He was curled on his side, facing away, torso rising and falling in time with his annoying-ass breaths.
+He was curled on his side, facing away.

 Finally, she thought.
 She brushed her blanket off her legs.
 She began stepping toward his slumbering form, heel-toe, heel-toe, agonizingly slow.
 When she was standing directly above him, she took a moment to settle her weight.

-She dropped to a knee, bringing her dagger down as swiftly as she could.
-Her arm settled into a vicious rhythm.
-She chanted, “Fuck you.
+She dropped to a knee and brought her dagger down as swiftly as she could.
+Her arm settled into a vicious rhythm and she chanted, “Fuck you.
 Fuck you,” as her knife pistoned in and out.
-She knew she was fucking up the meat, but at that moment, she didn’t care.
+She knew she was messing up the meat, but at that moment, she didn’t care.
 This disrespectful cock-eater warranted every stab, every slash.
-Couldn’t get with the goddamn program, couldn’t shut up about motherfucking Lorgpug, he was always taking extra-loud steps and now he was finally getting WHAT HE FUCKING DESERVED—
+Couldn’t get with the goddamn program, couldn’t shut up about eating Lorgpug, he was always taking extra-loud steps and now he was finally getting WHAT HE FUCKING DESERVED—

 “I knew it.”
 Estilian’s voice came from directly behind her.

 She spun around, shocked, and fell on her palms and butt.
 The mage was standing a dozen yards away, limned by a glowing rind of stark moonlight.